TechEmpower/FrameworkBenchmarks/frameworks/Python/README.md

 virtualenv is installed on Python 2 and PyPy.
 Use `$IROOT/py3/bin/python3 -m venv $TROOT/py3` for Python 3.

-`bash_profile.sh` is evaluated when running test.
-You can set environment variables here.

 `bechmark_config` is json file to define test.
 See [here](https://github.com/TechEmpower/FrameworkBenchmarks#the-benchmark_config-file)